 America Ferrera stars as Amy, Cloud 9's intelligent and responsible floor supervisor on NBC's hit comedy "Superstore."
 She also serves as a producer on the series.

-Ferrera is perhaps best known for her breakthrough role as Betty Suarez on ABC's hit comedy "Ugly Betty."
-Ferrera was recognized for her performance on the show with Golden Globe, Emmy and Screen Actors Guild Awards, as well as ALMA and Imagen honors.
+Ferrera is an award-winning actress and producer known for her breakthrough role as Betty Suarez on ABC's hit comedy "Ugly Betty."
+For her performance, Ferrera was recognized with a Golden Globe®, an Emmy® and a Screen Actors Guild Award®, as well as ALMA and Imagen Awards.

 Ferrera currently produces and stars on the NBC workplace comedy "Superstore," which is currently in its fourth season.
 Additionally, she directed Episode 218, "Mateo's Last Day," and Episode 313, "Video Game Release," for the series.
 Superstore has received nominations for the 2018 GLAAD Media Awards, the 2017 Imagen Awards and the 2017 Gracie Awards.

 On September 25, Gallery Books, an imprint of Simon & Schuster, will publish "American Like Me: Reflections on Life Between Cultures," edited by Ferrera.
 "American Like Me" is a vibrant and varied collection of first-person accounts from prominent figures about the experience of growing up between cultures in America.
 Curated and edited by Ferrera, the anthology will also include essays by Ferrera, sharing her own perspective of growing up the daughter of Honduran immigrants in Los Angeles.
 Contributors to the book will include Lin-Manuel Miranda, Roxane Gay, Issa Rae, Kumail Nanjiani, Congressman Joaquin Castro, Kal Penn, Uzo Aduba, Jenny Zhang, Michelle Kwan, Padma Lakshmi and many others.